Chopin ‘Valse du petit chien’ – the ‘little dog waltz’ (Op. 64 No. 1)

 This fabulous little waltz is more commonly called the Minute Waltz – almost always pronounced ‘minute’ as in hours, minutes and seconds but actually intended as ‘minute’ as in very small.
 Chopin’s inspiration was apparently watching a little dog chase its own tail.

-This is the type of piece that I would never try to learn when I was ‘good’ as it was too fast and I always had a sort of speed wall.
-Can’t be sure whether this wall was mental (my brain wouldn’t work fast enough) or physical (my fingers wouldn’t work fast enough).
-This time round I decided to give it a go – nothing ventured, nothing gained.
+This is the type of piece that I would never try to learn when I was ‘good’ (in my younger years before I gave up playing) as it was too fast and I always had a sort of speed wall.
+I can’t be sure whether this wall was mental (my brain wouldn’t work fast enough) or physical (my fingers wouldn’t work fast enough).
+This time round I decided to give it a go – given I thought I had actually found ways to get around speed.

 The actual tricky bit is only 32 bars, and of those 32, 10 or so are actually just the same phrase repeated (in the right hand at least).
 So all in all just 22 bars of tricky finger work to contend with.
 Surely can’t be that hard?

-I had done lots of research on playing faster.
+I had earlier done lots of research on playing faster.
 Overall, the advice was:

 The small sections idea is not something I remember being taught.
 Possibly it was, as I had good teachers, so again maybe it was me ignoring good advice.
-My usual technique back then was to keep playing through something until I could play it – something that always worked for slower repertoire but not the faster things.
+However, working in small sections did seem helpful.

-So that was it – slow Practice, hands separate coupled with playing small phrases at speed was my plan and back on 3rd October 2015 I embarked on tackling this little gem.
-At first I was quite disciplined – and it started to work.
-I was mastering the small sections (not fantastically smooth but certainly making good progress).
-I’m not sure how long I maintained the discipline but eventually I did realize that I had, without thinking, reverted to type.
-I was just playing it through over and over and actually getting worse!
+So after lots of slow Practice, hands separate coupled with playing small phrases at speed, back on 3rd October 2015 I embarked on tackling this little gem.
+I was quite disciplined – and I felt it started to work.
+However, even my small sections were not fantastically smooth.
+However, eventually I did realize that without thinking, I was just playing it through over and over and actually getting worse!

 I’ve no idea how many hours I wasted but if I tell you I’m so far 37 hours into this, and a good way from mastering it still, it’s likely it was a good number.